 written by the 1859 editorial staff | featured image of Ashland by Sean Bagshaw

 In our first dissection of “Best Places,” we examined why and where people move to hit life’s reset button to find the live-work-play balance.
 We sifted data around population, income, economies and recreation until we had a manageable set and then the hard work began—getting to our six finalists, plus one wild card.
-In this piece, you’ll find some obvious choices and some a little more obscure.
+In this piece, you’ll find some obvious choices of the best places to live in Oregon and some a little more obscure.
 In all, you’ll be reminded of why you’re here and why your relatives are inspired to move down the street.

 Part university town, part cultural oasis, Ashland is the liberal bastion of Southern Oregon.
 Ashland attracts people who want to escape crowds of large cities.
 Cycling is a main form of transportation.
 Sustainability and green living are the norm.